Pregnancy at work

 Pregnant workers and breastfeeding mothers are entitled to more frequent rest breaks.
 You should talk to them so you can agree on the timing and frequency.

-You must provide a suitable area where they can rest, including somewhere to lie down if necessary.
-You must provide a private, clean, and safe room for nursing mothers to express if they choose to and somewhere to store breast milk, eg a fridge.
+You are legally required to provide a suitable area where employees can rest, including somewhere to lie down if necessary.
+You must provide a private, hygienic, and safe room for nursing mothers to express milk if they choose to and somewhere to store breast milk, eg a fridge.
 Toilet facilities are not a suitable or hygienic place for this purpose.